polterguy/hyperbuild/README.md

 /*
  * Some App
  *
- * Notice, the ID for your app, should be unique, but not contain any versioning logic.
+ * Notice, the ID for your app, should be unique for your app,
+ * but not contain any versioning logic.
  */
 app:some-app-unique-id